Samoa Discovering: Scouting the Hidden Paradise of the Pacific Islands

 With a population of approximately 206,000, this land sees more citizens residing overseas.
 Found in New Zealand, Australia, and the United States, these expatriates remain deeply connected to their homeland’s beauty and culture, bridging their essence with the rest of the world.

-Two Largest Islands Of Samoa Map
+Two largest islands of Samoa Map

 Samoa Map – Image From Shutterstock